ermig1979/Simd/README.md

 * `SIMD_RUNTIME` - Enable of runtime faster algorithm choise.
 It is switched on by default.
 * `SIMD_TEST_FLAGS` - Addition compiler flags to build test framework.
 * `SIMD_OPENCV` - Use OpenCV in test framework.
 It is switched off by default.
+* `SIMD_INSTALL` -  Enabling of install target.
+It is switched on by default.
 * `SIMD_UNINSTALL` -  Enabling of uninstall target.
 It is switched on by default.

 Using the library